Travel Insurance in Alberta

 Trip Cancellation and Interruption — Why It Matters Now

-Watch the covered reasons.
-Most policies cover specific listed reasons (illness, injury, death of family member, jury duty, certain employment events, certain travel advisories).
-Some "Cancel For Any Reason" coverage exists but is significantly more expensive and typically only refunds 50-75% of trip costs.
+If your trip investment is substantial — flights, accommodation, tours, a cruise — cancellation coverage protects against losing those non-refundable costs when something legitimate prevents the trip.
+Watch the covered reasons carefully.
+Most policies cover specific listed events: illness, injury, death of a family member, jury duty, certain employment events, certain travel advisories.
+"Cancel For Any Reason" coverage exists but costs significantly more and typically only refunds 50–75% of trip costs.
 Reading what's actually covered matters.

 Visitors to Canada — When Family Comes to Visit

-• Super Visa applicants — Canada requires Super Visa applicants from many countries to have at least $100,000 of medical insurance for the full duration of their stay (typically up to 2 years)
+The most common scenarios: family visits of one to six months, parents on a Super Visa (Canada requires Super Visa applicants from many countries to have at least $100,000 of medical insurance for the full duration of their stay, typically up to two years), and new immigrants in the three-month waiting period before provincial coverage starts.

 Don't Forget Interprovincial